-Cloud-based data processing can also accelerate the development cycle of a data product as was the case with ‘driving smoothness’ for our partner, a telematics service provider.
-This involved the processing of over 35 data attributes including GPS and data acquired via an on-board unit.
+Cloud-based data processing can also accelerate the development cycle of a data product, as was the case with ‘driving smoothness’ for our partner, a telematics service provider.
+It involved processing over 35 data attributes, including GPS and data acquired via an onboard unit.

-Independent of novel data engineering and data science approaches, fundamental capabilities such as data governance, architecture, data strategy and road mapping, meta and master data management remain essential as critical decisions are delegated to algorithms and production data.
+Independent of novel data engineering and data science approaches, fundamental capabilities such as data governance, architecture, data strategy, road mapping, and meta and master data management remain essential as critical decisions regarding algorithms and production data due to delegation.

-Below are some examples of possibilities resulting from the new capabilities mix.
+Here are some examples of possibilities resulting from the new capabilities mix: